RichStone/mareposa/README.md

 mareposa create -g -l --gh-user USER_NAME --repo-name REPO_NAME --ignore python,pycharm,linux --readme detailed
 ```

-But you can also use maREPOsa e.g. to only create a configured `.gitignore` file or a `README.md` template.
+You can also use maREPOsa e.g. to only create a configured `.gitignore` file or a `README.md` template.

 ## Installation

 OS X & Linux & Windows:

-The installation should be the same for everyone but by now it was only tested on OS X:
+The installation should be the same for everyone but by now it was only tested on Mac OS X and Ubuntu:

 ```bash
 pip install mareposa